suresh-n/RichDotinScalperApp1/README.md

 ![image](https://github.com/suresh-n/RichDotinScalperApp1/assets/17276643/f015c498-48ea-4304-a135-00232a6e6abd)

 2. The first time you launch the app and click the login button, a credentials form will pop up.
 Add your credentials, API, and authenticator details.
+[For Flattrade we need to manually enter the required login details in cred.yml file]

 3. Once you've entered all the details, click "Submit."
 These details will be added to the `config.ini` file.